 Municipals: Concordia Municipals is a relative value and credit oriented strategy focused on municipal bonds and derivative markets across the ratings spectrum.
 The portfolio management team seeks to construct trades that will profit from the realignment of technical imbalances and from idiosyncratic credit opportunities.
 The portfolio management team has extensive investment experience in municipal markets through multiple market cycles.

-Mortgages: Galton Mortgages is a residential mortgage and consumer credit strategy that invests in the broad spectrum of Agency and non-Agency assets, including off-the-run sectors of these markets as they are rebuilt or redenied in the post crisis environment.
+RMBS & ABS: Launched in 2009, Galton Mortgages is a residential mortgage and consumer credit strategy that invests in the broad spectrum of Agency MBS and non-Agency MBS as well as consumer ABS, including off-the-run sectors of these markets as they are rebuilt or redefined in the post- crisis environment.
 The strategy seeks to generate performance primarily through net carry income of the portfolio, supplemented by opportunistic trading and asset allocation aimed at extracting illiquidity and complexity premiums that may be associated with certain assets.

 Agency Mortgages: Galton Agency strategy is focused solely on investing in what we believe are undervalued sectors across the multi-trillion dollar Agency MBS universe.
 The strategy employs a disciplined relative value approach in an effort to identify undervalued sectors of the Agency MBS market and create a high carry, low duration portfolio.
 The strategy seeks to enhance income oriented returns through active trading and capital appreciation as a result of portfolio turn-over, asset selection and tactical positioning.